xave-finance/review-halodao-rewards-2021-06/Notes.md

     - [ ][Ext] setRewardTokenPerSecond #
        - modifiers: onlyOwnerOrRewardsManager
     - [ ][Ext] pendingRewardToken
+      - [ ] D: What happens when a pool is updated?
+Do you need to run a mass update pool?
     - [ ][Ext] massUpdatePools #
     - [ ][Pub] updatePool #
     - [ ][Pub] deposit #